Special Occasion

 6. Keep It Simple and Elegant

-This isn’t the day for sequins or sparkle (that’s overkill).
-Stick with pieces that feel elegant and easy.
+This isn’t the day for sequins or anything overly dressy.

 8. Go Easy on Accessories

-And skip the oversized tote—you’ll be carrying your bag for hours, and you don’t want to be weighed down!
+And skip the oversized tote—you’ll be carrying it for hours.

 Where to Buy Graduation Dresses for Moms